 There are a variety of techniques available to get rid of jowls, ranging in invasiveness.
 Make sure you discuss your concerns with your surgeon, and then create a plan of action to improve your face jowls.

-For those just beginning to age, these non-invasive techniques can be used to decrease jowl lines.
+For those just beginning to age, these non-invasive techniques can be used to get rid of jowl lines.

 - Filler Placement – Filler injections in front of the jowls can camouflage the jowls as they begin to form.

-- Botox – Botox can help as face jowl lines begin to form – it can help by disguising the lines.
+- Botox – Botox can help decrease face jowl lines as they begin to form – it can help by disguising the lines.

 The most effective and long-lasting procedure for correcting jowls is a facelift.
-Jowls develop from the descent of facial tissues, and while fillers / Botox can disguise the skin crease, they will not correct the underlying problem.
+Jowls on the face develop from the descent of facial tissues, and while fillers or Botox can disguise the skin crease, they will not correct the underlying problem.
 There are many variations of jowl reduction surgery – facelifts are the most natural-appearing and cost-effective approach to get rid of jowls.

 The descended tissues need to be lifted back to the position they were in.
 A facelift increases tension on the SMAS, the tissue layer underneath the skin.
 SMAS is mostly made of collagen, so it has a strength, unlike skin, and does not relax.
 Once the SMAS is raised, the surplus skin is trimmed to get rid of sagging jowls.
 SMAS elevation also softens the nasolabial folds, which can correct marionette lines.